 What are terpenes and why does my budtender keep talking about them?

 Terpenes are the organic compounds that give plants their scents and flavors.
 You read that right – all plants, not just cannabis plants.

 However, cannabis terpenes are unique in that, while known for adding distinctive scent and flavor profiles to your weed and dabs, they also heavily influence your high.

 If you’re a regular smoker, you may have noticed a lot of cartridges, even those with 90%+ THC, seem to never get you quite as high as you like.
-Even if they do, it’s only a couple minutes until you’re back for another puff to keep that buzz going.
+Even if they do, it’s only a couple of minutes until you’re back for another puff to keep that buzz going.

-That’s because most cartridges on the market are filled with THC distillate, which is cannabis oil concentrated down to create the highest THC content as possible.
-The problem with that is you when you do that, you’re essentially removing the remaining elements from the plant that contribute to the “entourage effect,” therefore limiting your overall experience.
+That’s because most cartridges on the market are filled with THC distillate, which is cannabis oil concentrated down to create the highest THC content possible.
+The problem with that is that when you do that, you’re essentially removing the remaining elements from the plant that contribute to the “entourage effect,” therefore limiting your overall experience.
 (If you haven’t seen us talk about this before, the entourage effect states that all of the elements of cannabis combine to create the most complete experience with the plant possible).